hosford42/EngineeringIntelligence/PlannedArticles.md

 # Topics for Future Articles

-* **Alternative Definitions of Intelligence**: A list of other, competing definitions of intelligence.
-These will hopefully each offer some kernel of truth or novel perspective which will help to move the discussion forward.
 * **CToI's Relationship to CToT**: An exposition on the close relationship between the correspondence theory of intelligence and the [correspondence theory of truth (or knowledge)].